drjoschua/nr-litteratur/UU-BENF.md

 They propose a framework to document and assess effects of UD containing the following steps:
 1. Business strategy (management commitments, collaboration, standardization supports, etc.).
 2. Organization structure & process (organizational units, positions, infrastructure, etc.).
-3. UD methods and approaches (user-centered design, accessibility standards and guidelines, access. and usa. assessment including technical testing, AT, expert evaluation, user testing)
+3. UD methods and approaches (user-centered design, accessibility standards and guidelines, accessibility and usability assessment including technical testing, AT, expert evaluation, user testing)
 4. Outcomes and effects.
    1. Improved products and services,
    2. Market and customer satisfaction (increased marketability, increase success rate, user satisfaction, ease of use, and ease of leaning and trust. etc.)